Find Affordable College Courses

 Caldwell, ID

-Out of the 5 schools in Idaho that were part of this year’s ranking, The College of Idaho landed the # 3 spot on the list.
-Located in the medium-sized suburb of Caldwell, The College of Idaho is a private not-for-profit college with a small student population.
+The in-demand bachelor’s degree programs at The College of Idaho helped the school earn the #3 place on this year’s ranking of the most popular natural resources conservation schools in Idaho.
+Located in the midsize suburb of Caldwell, The College of Idaho is a private not-for-profit college with a small student population.

 Women make up 56% of the conservation majors at the school.